Natpro logo

 Endometriosis affects approximately 20% of women worldwide during the years from puberty to menopause, rarely after.

 The endometrium is found growing in places other than the uterus.
 It is most often found in the pelvic area, on the ovaries, Fallopian tubes, the back and front of the uterus, the intestines and the bladder.
 But it has also been found in the eye, brain, lungs, diaphragm and skin.
 As the cells within the endometrium in the uterus swell and grow with the rise of oestrogen in the first part of the cycle, so do all the misplaced endometrial cells, giving rise to pain, from mild to extremely severe.
-Other symptoms are lower back pain, painful sex, bowel movements or upon urination, spotting between periods, fatigue and infertility.
+Other symptoms are lower back pain, painful sex, painful bowel movements or pain when urination, spotting between periods, fatigue and infertility.

 Although no one knows the cause research has found the following markers...